-The CAP is not part of the OPC, but the OPC works in coordination with it, and reviews information sent to the Utah State Bar as a non-notarized Request for Assistance.
-This review ensures that allegations of serious misconduct are not processed as Requests for Assistance.
-Of the 862 Requests for Assistance the OPC received in fiscal year 2008-2009, 35 were sent to CAP, and only 5 ultimately came back to the OPC in this fiscal year as informal complaints.
-Thus, with respect to fiscal year 2008-2009, 30 cases were resolved by CAP.C The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by the CAP to process cases where there are serious ethical violations.
+The OPC's review of CAP cases ensures that allegations of serious misconduct are not processed as Requests for Assistance.
+Of the 692 Requests for Assistance the OPC received in fiscal year 2010-2011, 37 were sent to CAP, and none of these came back to the OPC in this fiscal year as informal complaints.
+Thus, with respect to fiscal year 2010-2011, 37 cases were resolved by CAP.^C The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by CAP to process cases where there are serious ethical violations.